The suffering of farmed animals

 Free range does not mean cruelty free!

 ‘Free range’ is a very misleading term that suggests animals living a natural lifestyle with minimal restraints on their freedom and behaviour.
 The conditions free-range animals can be kept in are much more confined than people would imagine.
 Although given more room than factory farmed animals, those reared under free-range systems can still be kept intensively in small living spaces with restricted access to the outdoors.
 Thousands of ‘free range’ chickens are still packed into huge windowless sheds where disease is rife and mortality rates are high.
 In such cramped conditions, not all birds are able to reach the exit, as they would have to fight their way to an opening.
 As a result, many birds never have access to an outside area.
-Whether in a windowless shed or out in the field, animals are subjected to painful mutilations, such as de-beaking, de-horning and tail docking.
+Whether in a windowless shed or out in the field, animals are often subjected to painful mutilations, such as de-beaking, de-horning and tail docking.

 The label ‘organic’ also implies higher welfare standards but being organic is no guarantee that the animals lived free-range.
 While organically-farmed and free range animals have a better quality of life than factory farmed animals, they will be subjected to the same trauma of transport to the slaughterhouse and the same terrifying, bloody death.